essamun/essamun/README.md

 I help businesses turn raw data into insight — building custom dashboards, machine learning models, and automated data pipelines that solve real-world problems fast.

-With 20+ years of experience delivering enterprise solutions for clients like CIBC, IBM, and Markel Canada, I bring a rare blend of deep technical skill, business understanding, and end-to-end execution — from raw datasets to live apps and dashboards.
+With 20+ years of experience delivering enterprise solutions for clients like CIBC, IBM, and Markel Canada, I bring a rare blend of deep technical skill, business understanding, and end-to-end execution — from raw datasets to live production apps and dashboards.

 ---